kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+A owner of the old thatched hut
-Twilight whippoorwill, whistle on, sweet deepener
+A frog jumps in -
-Cold pale eyes pour tears
+the autumn dusk is here.